ray-project/ray/doc/source/deploy-on-kubernetes.rst

-This section assumes that you have a running Ray cluster (if you don't, please refer to the section above to get started) and will walk you through three different options to run a Ray program on it.
+This section assumes that you have a running Ray cluster (if you don't, please refer to the section above to get started) and will walk you through three different options to run a Ray program on it:

+1. Using `kubectl exec` to run a Python script.
+2. Using `kubectl exec -it bash` to work interactively in a remote shell.
+3. Submitting a `Kubernetes Job`_.

 Running a program using 'kubectl exec'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~